pvini07BR/3DSky/README.md

 # Credits

+Icons used in this project has been taken from [Flaticon](https://www.flaticon.com).

 Special thanks to everyone who helped me on the [Nintendo Homebrew Discord Server](https://github.com/nh-server) on the #dev channel, to make this project possible.